 Home

-My recent teaching efforts have focused on a the development and co-teaching of the innovative Bowdoin Marine Science Semester.
-This immersion experience is taught at the Schiller Coastal Studies Center, and at field sites in the Gulf of Maine, Bay of Fundy, and the Big Island of Hawaii.
-During spring semesters, I also regularly teach Understanding Climate Change, a non-majors course that focuses on the science and policy of rapid environmental change.
+My teaching efforts at Bowdoin have included the development and co-teaching of the innovative Bowdoin Marine Science Semester, an immersion semester taught at the Schiller Coastal Studies Center, and at field sites in the Gulf of Maine, Bay of Fundy, and the Big Island of Hawaii.
+Under my leadership, this program was launched in the Fall of 2015, and continues today as the Bowdoin Coastal Studies Semester.
+We have a strong record of our “BMSS” alumni going on to the best graduate programs in ecology and evolution, medical school, DVM programs, a NOAA Knauss fellow, and non-profits focused on fishery conservation.